 An open look to the Cheltenham Gold Cup betting in 2026 means defending champion Inothewayurthinkin is the early favourite.
 Gavin Cromwell and JP McManus saw their decision to supplement the horse vindicated as he turned Leopardstown form around with Galopin Des Champs.

-Martin Brassil has the talented but fragile Fastorslow to come back, while Grey Dawning skipped the 2025 Cheltenham Festival in favour of Aintree.
-Brown Advisory Novices’ Chase winner Lecky Watson could also represent Mullins, however, as he continues to build on that success.
+Martin Brassil has the talented but fragile Fastorslow on the comeback trail, while Grey Dawning skipped the 2025 Cheltenham Festival in favour of Aintree and won Haydock’s Betfair Chase without coming off the bridle.

 The 2024 Cheltenham Gold Cup second Gerri Colombe is another who could return from setbacks for Gordon Elliott, meanwhile.
 Similar comments apply to Ben Pauling stable star The Jukebox Man.